Robert Parry (journalist): Life and career

-In August 1990, PBS' Frontline asked Parry to work on the 1980 October Surprise theory, leading to Parry making several documentaries for the program, broadcast in 1991 and 1992.
-In 1996, Salon wrote about his work on the theory, saying that "his continuing quest to unearth the facts of the alleged October Surprise has made him persona non grata among those who worship at the altar of conventional wisdom."
+In August 1990, the PBS Frontline program asked Parry to research the rumored October Surprise theory about the 1980 U.S. presidential election.
+This resulted in him making several Frontline documentaries, which aired in 1991 and 1992.
+When commenting on Parry's investigative work, Salon wrote, "his continuing quest to unearth the facts of the alleged October Surprise has made him persona non grata among those who worship at the altar of conventional wisdom."

-When journalist Gary Webb published his newspaper series "Dark Alliance" in 1996 alleging that the Reagan administration had allowed the Contras to smuggle cocaine into the US to make money for their efforts, Parry supported Webb amidst heavy criticism from the media.

-In 1995, Parry founded the Consortium for Independent Journalism Inc. (CIJ) as a non-profit, US-based independent news service which publishes the website Consortium News.
+In 1995, Parry founded the Consortium for Independent Journalism Inc. (CIJ), a non-profit, U.S.-based independent news service that publishes the Consortium News website.
+He also edited the investigative publication, I.F.
+Magazine.

-In October 2015, Parry was awarded the I.F.
-Stone Medal for Journalistic Independence by Harvard's Nieman Foundation for Journalism, "for his career distinguished by meticulously researched investigations, intrepid questioning, and reporting that has challenged mainstream media.".

-In June 2017, Parry was awarded the Martha Gellhorn Prize for Journalism.
+In October 2015, Parry received the I.F.
+Stone Medal for Journalistic Independence by Harvard's Nieman Foundation for Journalism, "for his career distinguished by meticulously researched investigations, intrepid questioning, and reporting that has challenged mainstream media."
+In June 2017, he was awarded the Martha Gellhorn Prize for Journalism.

-Parry died on January 27, 2018, following several strokes caused by undiagnosed pancreatic cancer he had suffered from for the previous four or five years of his life.
+Parry died on January 27, 2018, following a series of strokes caused by undiagnosed pancreatic cancer that he had been living with for the previous 4-5 years.